-As children grow they begin their transition from complete dependence towards independence and the need for autonomy.
-This is an extremely trying stage for both parents, as they try to steer their children in the right direction efficiently and effectively, and toddlers, as they seek to choose a completely different pathway of their own.
+As children grow, they begin their transition from complete dependence towards independence and the need for autonomy.
+This can be an extremely trying stage for parents, as they try to steer their children in the right direction efficiently and effectively, and toddlers, as they seek to choose a completely different pathway of their own.

 When a child is upset it is natural for parents to want to take away their hurt.
 Whether their emotions are due to a bump, the frustration of not being able to do something or as a direct result of your denying them a goodie or requiring them to complete a task, it can be hard to hear a child express their unpleasant emotions as freely as they all seem to be able to do.
 So, many parents distract or punish or give in to demands to make it stop.

 Neither of these options are beneficial or supportive of a child’s delicate feelings.